guguji666666/GJS-Sentinel-Tips/Analytics rules/readme.md

 | summarize LastCall = max(TimeGenerated) by Computer, ResourceId, ComputerIP
 | where LastCall < ago(5m)
 ```
+Once the incident is generated, we can check the VM in the events <br>
 ![image](https://user-images.githubusercontent.com/96930989/236965945-220d3c6c-7911-4ddc-83a2-e18828384909.png)

 #### 4. Monitor if the Arc machine is offline